 Starting in October, the leaves and needles on our deciduous trees and shrubs turn from lush shades of green to crisp, rich colors of fall.
 The best times to take in this beauty is during the fall color peak.

-- In 2021, the fall foliage prediction map states that peak color in the Portland area will occur between October 11-18, 2021 with beautiful colors lasting through October 25.
+- In 2022, the fall foliage prediction map states that we’ll start seeing the best color in the Portland area October 17 with beautiful colors lasting through October 31.

 Even if you don’t get to visit during peak color, chances are you’ll still see some beautiful foliage before all the leaves and needles have hit the ground for the year.